 Once you've filtered and have a shareable map of your ideal targets, they can use route optimization to create a plan that allows them to see the most leads possible, giving your team the best chance at hitting quarterly targets.

 If a rep uncovers a new opportunity in another territory, it makes it easy for them to share with the right teammate.

 Using mapping software to create flexible territory maps

 Once you've selected a starting point, the next step is to add the data you want to use to balance your territories.
-This is often sales data from spreadsheets, CRMs and ERP systems.
+Use your Excel spreadsheets, CRM, and ERP data.

-Once you have this information, you can map out each territory based on radius, driving time or customer density.
+Armed with the data, you can map each territory based on the radius, driving time, or customer density.
 Some territory map makers offer optimization.
-That means the software can automatically create a set of balanced territories.
-This is a great place to start and can save days of work.
-These territories often need only small tweaks before they're finished.
+That means the software automatically creates balanced territories.
+It is essential to save time, administration, and hassle that you consider territory optimization software.

 Essential features of a territory map maker